 • Geopolitical risks

-Private Equity (PE) insurance is a great way to compliment other long-term risk mitigation strategies.
+Private Equity (PE) Insurance is a great way to compliment other long-term risk mitigation strategies.
 PE firms should look to optimise this approach, and do their due diligence to contain costs, preserve liquidity, and protect their investment portfolio.
 At Lockton, we tailor your insurance program to best suit your firm’s aims and objectives, as private equity insurance is not a ‘one size fits all’ solution.
 We work in partnership with our clients to understand their exposures, so we can engineer a programme that mitigates risk and provides solutions with the right level of protection for both the GP and their portfolio companies.

 Private equity firms should be considering the following types of insurances among others: